patricktargun/Mandrill_Node.js/README.md

 	});
 }
 ```
+As you can see we are exporting it.

-Now for the fun part.
+Here's the fun part.
 Go to server.js and require the mandrill-conotoller file under required files.
 ```javascript
 var mandrillCtrl = require('./app/mandrill-controller');
 ```